eternal3909/prayer/README.md

 ## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the CC0 1.0 Universal Creative Commons License

 ## Acknowledgments